-We don’t know all of the Wildcards that will be in the final black Ops Cold War game just yet, but we have a good idea of them.
-They already seem like a really important part of your loadout.
+Widlcards are a really important part of your loadout.
 If you want to get off the ground running with Cold War, then this guide can help you decide which of the Black Ops Cold War Wildcards will best fit your loadout.
+Some of them largely replace Perks in past games like Modern Warfare, while some are pretty unique entirely.
+Each gives you a special ability that goes away beyond the utility of a perk or piece of equipment.

 Black Ops Cold War Wildcards Guide

-These are all of the Wildcards that we currently know are going to be in Black Ops Cold War:
+These are all of the Wildcards that are available in Black Ops Cold War, and which type of loadout you’re going to want to pair each with:

 This Wildcard allows you to spawn with an extra lethal and tactical equipment use, and higher max ammo.
 This Wildcard works pretty well for fraggers and all-out aggressive players.
 Right from launching into the game, you’re going to have the capability to blow through enemies and do a lot of damage.